-Every year, about 12 million children in developing countries die before they reach their fifth birthday, many during the first year of life.
-Seven in 10 of these deaths are due to five main diseases: acute respiratory infections (mostly pneumonia), diarrhoea, measles, malnutrition, and malaria (found only in Kwazulu/Natal Mpumalanga and the Northern Province).
+Every year, about 12 million children in developing countries die before they reach their fifth birthday.
+This is due to perinatal problems and many during the first year of life, and seven in 10 of these deaths are due to 5 main diseases, including:

-The Western Cape Department of Health guidelines have been developed to complement the WHO's list and adapt it to include priority conditions affecting children in the Western Cape specifically.
-These illnesses are managed from when the child is one week old to five years old:
+The Western Cape Department of Health’s guidelines have been developed to complement the WHO's list and adapt it to include priority conditions affecting children in the Western Cape specifically.
+Illnesses that are managed from when the child is born to 5 years old, include:

-If you are a first-time visitor to a health facility, you will be asked to fill out a form and a folder will be opened.
-Bring your ID book, any medication you are taking and a clinic or hospital card, if previously registered at the facility.
-Bring the child's Road to Health Chart.
+If you’re a first-time visitor to a health facility, you’ll be asked to fill out a form and a folder will be opened.

 Midwife Obstetric Units or primary health care clinics and centres offer integrated management of childhood illnesses.
-If you or your child is referred up the line, you will be sent to a urban or rural regional hospital, or a tertiary hospital.
+If you or your child is referred up the line, you’ll be sent to an urban or rural regional hospital, or a tertiary hospital.

 These facility categories: